G2Barbour/MKSTFT28_Clone_Artillery-Sidewinder/readme.txt

 The disconnect feature does not always work on the first try.
 Unfortunately my printer/computer have had a connection issue since day 1 where I have to make multiple attempts whether I'm using Octoprint or flashing the Marlin firmware, so my setup is not a good candidate for troubleshooting this function.
 After a few tries it has been working for me.
 If someone who can code and has a good working printer and computer wants to try, I have shared the source code.
 All help is welcome!

 1.3.6 Ozollo: Deleted uneccesary files from source code and made a few revisions to clean up the code that will not affect performance.
 G2: Beep added to print completion.
 List mode enabled on file menu to read long file names.
 ABL added to "Home" menu.
-Attempted bug fix for potential menu hangup - sucess unknown as of this time.
+Attempted bug fix for potential menu hangup - success unknown as of this time.

 1.3.5 Ozollo has joined the project and fixed his first bug: M500 added for PID autotune.
 Prior to version 1.3.5 the PID autotune features in the Custom menu did not autosave.